hushuolin/bose-predictive-maintenance-system/scripts/README.md

 # Bose Predictive Maintenance System Deployment

 ## Overview
-The `deploy.sh` script automates the deployment of the Bose Predictive Maintenance System using AWS CloudFormation.
-It handles both initial creation and updates of the stack.
+The `deploy.sh` script automates the deployment of the Bose Predictive Maintenance System using AWS CloudFormation, handling both initial creation and updates of the stack.

-## Prerequisites
+## Functionality
-- AWS CLI installed and configured with appropriate permissions
-- S3 bucket for storing deployment artifacts
-- Permissions to create and manage CloudFormation stacks, Lambda functions, S3 buckets, and other AWS resources
+1. Packages the Lambda function code
+2. Uploads the Lambda package to the specified S3 bucket
+3. Creates or updates a CloudFormation change set
+4. Displays the proposed changes
+5. Prompts for confirmation before applying changes
+6. Executes the change set (creates or updates the stack)
+7. Sets up S3 event notifications for the created bucket

 ## Usage
 1. Update the following variables in `deploy.sh`: